 There can be a lot of unease when it comes to paying deposits, especially if it’s a large sum of money.
 Because of this, knowing your rights is essential and also allows you to live with more peace of mind.

-We find enjoyment in helping you secure your dream home in your ideal location in and around the Wirral, Liverpool.
-So, if you have any questions or you’re ready to start your property hunt, get in touch today!
-We’re ready to help you rent or invest in rental property with confidence.
+We’re passionate about helping you secure your dream home in your ideal location in and around the Wirral, Liverpool.
+So, if you have any questions about renting a property or investing in a rental property, get in touch today by:

 You’ll be protected by the scheme if you’re renting a home from a private landlord or letting agent on or after 6 April 2007.
 If your tenancy started before 6 April 2007 and you made a deposit, then you will not normally be protected by the scheme.